Consultations – Noise Action Plans

 Noise Action Plans operate in five yearly cycles and the proposed Noise Action Plan will update and replace the 2018-2023 Noise Action Plan.

-To take part and for more information and FAQs visit the dedicated webpage – Edinburgh Airport Noise Action Plan
+For more information and FAQs visit the dedicated webpage – Edinburgh Airport Noise Action Plan

 You can find out further information on Maps and NAPs on the Scottish Government NAP webpage – Scottish Noise Maps and Action Plans